7 tips for better Instagram photos

 This is important for both DSLR and phone photography.
 Even the slightest movement can ruin a picture, so always make sure that your hands are steady.
 To make this easier you can lean against the wall, or rest your elbows on a flat surface when taking your pictures.

 This might seem obvious, but if you take photos with your phone, it is crucial that you always wipe off your lens.
-We don’t even realize how many times a day we touch our phone, and if you wear makeup then you also know just how much foundation and other makeup products love to stick to the surface of your phone (although this happens only when you actually talk to someone on the phone, and does anyone even do that anymore? 😛 ).
-Then of course there’s also sweat, your fingerprints and all that other stuff that isn’t very cute.
+We don’t even realize how many times a day we touch our phone, and if you wear makeup then you also know just how much foundation and other makeup products love to stick to the surface of your phone (although this happens only when you actually talk to someone on the phone and does anyone even do that anymore? :P ).
+Then, of course, there’s also sweat, your fingerprints and all that other stuff that isn’t very cute.
 Point is, always clean your lens before taking your pictures.
 This will help your images to be more crisp, clear and not blurry.